 Chess Master could not make a decision, “I have to ask my chess set first, so just hold the line,” he told the Organization.

-Some of his chess pieces thought he should do it, but others did not, so he decided to take a vote and the majority of them seemed to want to do it.
+Some of his chess pieces thought he should do it, but others did not, so he decided to take a vote, and the majority of them seemed to want to do it.
 Chess Master told the Organization he would do it, as he could as long as he got to approve everything before he did it.

 “Certainly,”, purred the Agency, they seemed to be breathing more heavily now, a certain excitement was becoming apparent on the other end of the line.
 (Think Naked Lunch, the Movie) “You, of course, reserve the right to refuse any assignment.”

 What did it all mean? thought Chess Master, after he hung up the phone.
 Did I make the right decision?

-John Brassover, was killed when his car went off the road, at Devil’s Slide, and Bee Girl could not wait to gloat.
-She filmed her Public Access Show that night live in her kitchen.
+John Lassen, was killed when his car went off the road, at Devil’s Slide, and Bee Girl could not wait to gloat.
+She filmed her Public Access Show that night Live in her kitchen.

-“Good Evening, San Francisco,” she announced gleefully, “Tonight is a wonderful evening, John Brassover is dead, just like I said, he would be.”
+“Good Evening, San Francisco,” she announced gleefully, “Tonight is a wonderful evening, John Lassen is dead, just like I said he would be.”

 Suddenly the door was being broken down, and the SFPD swarmed into view of the camera.

 “No, wait,” screamed Bee Girl, “You can’t arrest me”, she hurled her scepter at them, “I am the Queen of all Public Access, the Queen.”

 Chess Master was watching this drama unfold in his living room.
 He began to panic.

 I had better get out of town, right now, go to Mexico, he thought.
 What if Bee Girl tells them, that I was involved in conspiracy to commit murder?

-He did not even bother to ask his chess set, he simply packed them up the board and all the pieces.
+He did not even bother to ask his chess set, he simply packed up the board and all the pieces.
 Maybe the police are on their way now?

 Just then the phone rang, it was the Organization.